Easy Hummus Recipe Without Tahini

 - 1/2 cup of water all the water may not be used

-In a small sauté pan, warm the olive oil over low heat.
+Warm the olive oil in a small skillet over low heat.
 Drop in the garlic cloves and simmer 5 minutes to flavor the olive oil, stirring occasionally so they don’t burn then remove from heat and discard the garlic..

 Drain the chick peas and remove the skins.